 A self-taught and accomplished craftsman, North Carolina native Bill Radford discovered his real passion was carving soapstone and shell after he began wood carving in the early 1980s.
 Whether it’s a knife, a ceremonial pipe or a small shell hummingbird,

-A second-generation basket weaver and member of the Eastern Band of Cherokee Indians (EBCI), Mary Thompson expresses her appreciation for her ancestry and culture through her signature woven creations.
-Thompson is the link to three generations of basket weavers.
+A second-generation basket weaver, potter, gardener, and member of the Eastern Band of Cherokee Indians (EBCI), Mary Thompson expresses her appreciation for her ancestry and culture through her signature woven creations.